decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- R, is the non-negative integer representing the number of revealed messages e.g length([(H_i1, msg_i1), ..., (H_iR, msg_iR)]).
+- R, is the non-negative integer representing the number of revealed messages e.g., length([(H_i1, msg_i1), ..., (H_iR, msg_iR)]).
 If no revealed messages are
      supplied as an input to this operation, the value of R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of non-revealed messages e.g length([H_h1, ..., H_hU]).
+- U, is the non-negative integer representing the number of non-revealed messages e.g., length([H_h1, ..., H_hU]).
 If there are no un-revealed messages, the value of U MUST evaluate to zero (0).
 - L = R + U, the total number of originally signed messages.